Sorry, you need to enable JavaScript to visit this website.

 Program Overview

 All eligible students are encouraged to apply.
 Students must attend the program to receive the scholarship.
-Regardless of platform, all confirmed student delegates will partake in a comprehensive, interactive leadership program in the stated timeframe, and each will receive a $10,000 college scholarship in the name of the United States Senate.
+All confirmed student delegates will partake in a comprehensive, interactive leadership program in the stated timeframe, and each will receive a $10,000 college scholarship in the name of the United States Senate.
 All student leadership qualifying positions are subject to the judgment of the state selection administrator and will be verified and confirmed.

 Basic Eligibility Requirements